sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 ### Druid

-At first glance, Druids may be an odd choice for an urban adventure campaign, but druids can also have a strong role even in Wellspring.
+At first glance, Druids may be an odd choice for an urban adventure campaign, but druids can have a strong role even in Wellspring.
 Druids with the traditional connection to nature have a place in Wellspring, whether as part of the druidic circles in the Bronzewood outside the city or by connecting with the diverse and magically distinct ecosystems beneath the city.
 Other druids are more scholarly, studying nature magic and its connections.
 Rather than nature, some druids attribute their powers to elemental spirits.

 Druids in Wellspring may join the [Watchers of the Stars](./organizations#the-watchers-of-the-stars), particularly those who study or venerate the stars.
 Those of a more scholarly bent may join the [Arcane Order](./organizations#the-arcane-order).